finale-lua/lua-scripts/docs/rgp-lua/finaleplugin-properties.md

 #### HandlesUndo\* (boolean)

 Both _JW Lua_ and _RGP Lua_ (by default) automatically run scripts within an undo block named according the undo string returned by the `plugindef()` function.
 However, it is possible for a script to notify _RGP Lua_ that it will handle undo blocks on its own by setting this value to `true`.

-It is generally recommended never to set this value `true`, even just to open a modeless window, since the PDK Framework can unexpectedly modify the document.
-An example of when an unexpected modification can occur is constructing or using instances of `FCFontInfo`.
-These instances frequently add the font to the document if it is not already there.

-Note that even with `HandlesUndo` set to `false`, you must still manage your own undo blocks in callbacks from modeless dialog boxes.
+This tells _RGP Lua_ to cancel the automatic undo block when the main script exits.

+One primary reason a script might enable this option when creating a modeless dialog window.

 Example: